UniMath/agda-unimath/src/elementary-number-theory/positive-and-negative-integers.lagda.md

 ## Idea

-The relations between negativity, nonpositivity, nonnegativity and positivity of integers
+In this file, we outline basic relations between negative, nonpositive, nonnegative, and positive integers.

 ## Properties